naivomah3/ds_salary_analysis/README.md

-# Data Science - PF 1
+# Data Science Portfolio
-Full stack analysis on job offers on Glassdoor
+This is a full stack analysis on job offers on [Glassdoor](https://www.glassdoor.co.in/index.htm)